Testimonials vs Reviews: Dominate the Feedback Landscape!

 Here’s how to do that.

-Put All Your Focus on Your Customers
+Put All Your Focus on Your Satisfied Customers

 Look, it’s natural to be focused on your products or services.
 But, if you want reviews and testimonials, all of your attention should be on your customers.
+Demonstrating a strong work ethic is crucial to earning recommendations, as it reassures potential clients about your reliability and competence.

 How?
 Your job is to “listen for” what frustrates them and what you can do to make that challenge go away.
 Use these questions as inspiration: